1. Conciliator of disputes

 10,975

-compared to the previous year
+compared to the previous year9,882

-resolved through counselling
+resolved through counselling740

-2. Working for awareness and impact
+ended up as disputes2.
+Working for awareness and impact

 FINE's core work is helping customers: providing advice and resolving disputes in banking, insurance and investment matters.
 We investigate the customer's case free of charge and, if necessary, negotiate it with the bank, insurance company or other service provider.
 We handle disputes and provide recommendations for their resolution, which have been well followed by the financial sector.
 However, we do not work alone.
 We work together with the whole financial sector, so half of the credit belongs to our stakeholders, with whom we work to promote and develop the best practices in the financial sector.